Ensembl/ensembl-compara/docs/production/READMEs/extended_genome_aligner.rst

-EPO alignment with low-coverage genomes
+EPO alignment with additional genomes
 =======================================

-This README describes how to set up the low coverage EPO aligner system using the init_pipeline configuration system.
+This README describes how to set up the EPO Extended aligner system using the init_pipeline configuration system.

 General description of the pipeline
 -----------------------------------

-The pipeline involves taking the high coverage EPO alignment and mapping onto the human sequence the low coverage mammalian (b)lastz alignments.
+The pipeline involves taking the EPO alignment and mapping onto the reference sequences the additional mammalian (b)lastz alignments.

 Necessary code API and executables
 ----------------------------------